-VICTORIA’S BESPOKE HEADSHOTS MOOD-BOARD
+VICTORIA’S BESPOKE HEADSHOT PHOTOSHOOT MOOD-BOARD

-On the team I selected Nichola English from The Wardrobe Provocateur.
-Nichola is an expert at pulling looks within brief and I knew that as Victoria had such a particular style, she would be able to listen and hear the requirement, then add in her own great flourishes to set it all off.
+On the team, I selected Nichola English from The Wardrobe Provocateur.
+Nichola is an expert at pulling looks within the brief and I knew that as Victoria had such a particular style, she would be able to listen and hear the requirement, then add in her own great flourishes to set it all off.

-I then chose Ashleigh Koefod from Diva Dust to be on board with both Hair and Make Up.
+I then chose Ashleigh Koefod from Diva Dust to be on board with both Hair and Makeup.
 I love being able to work with a multi-skilled artist like Ashleigh.
 She too is also fabulous at knowing when to hold back, and when to go for it on the creative.

 During our meeting Nichola had a few outfit ‘pulls’ at her fingertips and suggested ways to incorporate Victoria’s existing wardrobe with a few key new pieces.
 Then she and Ashleigh planned some ways the outfits would work with make up looks and a gradually built up eye.
 As these new ideas evolved we could bring these back to our mood board map and together keep -quite literally- on the same page.

-THE FULL SCH-WHAMMY HEADSHOTS SHOOT
+THE FULL SCH-WHAMMY HEADSHOT PHOTOSHOOT

 We began the shoot at Victoria’s office to get some shots of her at her desk and in “thinking”, “planning” and “listening” style poses.
 These are all to be used around the new Buzztastic website, and will come in useful in slides, and perhaps in out of office notifications on email.

 We then made our way to our temporary pop-up studio that I had built into the route of our day out on location.
 This was so much easier for where we were shooting.
-Victoria had her first outfit change and we were set to begin the body of work in Studio Lighting.
+Victoria had her first outfit change and we were set to begin the body of work underneath Studio Lighting.

 I think this shot is a perfect example of showing professional power in a female way.
 You don’t have to be in a suit with folded arms.
 The boys made that stuff boring YEARS ago!